hoverinc/picklejs/docs/router.md

 Essentially, if you don't provide the HTTP Verb, it will use `GET`, and it will transform the value of the hash map by tacking on a `.json` at the end.
 Super simple

-## API Server (Selenium & Other)
+## Mock API Server (Selenium & Other)
 For Selenium we might just want to stand up a static API Server in place of the usual backend.
+It follows the same exact format as the Cypress fixtures above, so you can share configuration easily.

 Note that there currently isn't a way to mock a server that's not running on localhost (ex: if you use external APIs).